Local algorithms for the maximum flow and minimum cut in bounded-degree networks: Proofs

-Let us consider the run of $A_1$ and $A_2$ in parallel so that at the same time these take the same edge.
-If at a point of the runs, the two flows differ in an edge $e'$ then there must have been a path $u$ through $e'$ on which the two algorithms augmented by different values.
-There are two possible reasons of it: \begin{enumerate} \item $u$ is the first term of a chain with length $s$; \item $u$ has an edge $e''$ on which the values of the two flows were different before taking $u$. \end{enumerate} Assume that at the end, the two flows are different at $e$.
-Using the previous observation, let us take a path $u$ through $e'$ on which the two augmentation were different, and consider which of the two reasons occurred.
-As long as the latter one, repeat the step with choosing $e'$ as the $e''$ of the previous step.
-Since by each step we jump to an earlier point of the runs, we must get the first reason in finite many steps.
-Denote the paths considered during the process by $u_1, u_2, ...\ u_t$.
-Then appending $u_1, u_2, ...\ u_t$ with the chain from $u_t$ with length $s$, as its subchain, we get a chain starting with $u_1$ with length $s$. \end{proof}
+\begin{proof} Let us consider the executions of $A_1$ and $A_2$ in parallel so that at the same time these take the same augmenting path.
+If at a point of the executions, the two flows differ in an edge $\tilde{e}$, then there must have been a path $u$ through $\tilde{e}$ on which the two algorithms augmented by different values.
+There are two possible reasons to it: \begin{enumerate} \item $u$ is the last term of a chain of length $s$; \item $u$ has an edge $e'$ on which the values of the two flows were different before taking $u$. \end{enumerate} Assume that at the end, the two flows are different at $e$.
+Using the previous observation, let us take a path $u$ through $\tilde{e}$ on which the two augmentation were different, and consider which of the two reasons occurred.
+As long as it is reason 2, repeat the step with choosing $\tilde{e}$ as the $e'$ of the previous step.
+Since by each step we jump to an earlier point of the execution of the algorithms, we must get reason 1 eventually.
+Denote the paths considered during the process by $u_1, u_2, \ldots, u_t$.
+The path $u_1$ is the last term of a chain of length $s$.
+Hence, by appending the sequence $u_2, \ldots, u_t$ and keeping the last $s$ elements of the chain obtained, we arrive at a chain of length $s$ whose last term is $u_t$. \end{proof}